Healthedata1/MyNotebooks/Search-maker/pages/_includes/us-core-allergyintolerance-search.md

       1. GET [base]/AllergyIntolerance?patient=[id]&amp;clinical-status=http://terminology.hl7.org/CodeSystem/allergyintolerance-clinical\|active

-    *Implementation Notes:* Fetches a bundle of all Condition resources for the specified patient and status code.
+    *Implementation Notes:* Fetches a bundle of all AllergyIntolerance resources for the specified patient and status code.
 This will not return any &#34;entered in error&#34; resources because of the conditional presence of the clinicalStatus element. ([how to search by reference] and [how to search by token])

 {% include link-list.md %}